ZebraDevs/Zebra-Iota-Edge-SDK/documentation/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-201.md

 ```

 The URN returned with the locator provides the IOTA Streams channel ID that can be used to retrieve the different events from the Tangle (using the corresponding libraries such as [anchors](https://github.com/iotaledger/tangle.js/tree/main/libs/anchors)).

+Note: The Streams Channel used to anchor the data on the Tangle is a **private channel** with a pre-shared key that is equal to
+the API Key of the client.
+Thus, if you want to later fetch the transaction's data using the Streams libraries you need to subscribe to the Channel using such a pre-shared key.
+The seed of the channel's author is managed internally by the API, thus you will not get access to it.

 ## Next Steps